ChrisKuklewicz/ocaml-regex-tfa/CODE-GUIDE.md

 "pattern.ml defines the pattern type for storing parsed regular expression" This is, usefully, a fairly correct-by-construction parse tree.
 It manages to use sexplib to explicitly convert uchar and ustring.

-Note: (* XXX XXX There is a bug in USet.fold_range, r is always the same as l XXX XXX *)
+Note: There is a bug in USet.fold_range, r is always the same as l; worked around in code.

 TODO: check if the bug is still there

 * readPattern.ml

-Hand written parser for regular expresions into pattern.ml structure.
+Hand written parser for regular expressions into pattern.ml structure.

 * whichTest.ml